Seagate/cortx/doc/CodeStyle.md

       This rule applied to block-level variable declarations too.

-In addition to the above syntactic conventions, Mero code should try to adhere to some higher level idioms.
+In addition to the above syntactic conventions, Motr code should try to adhere to some higher level idioms.

   * a loop repeated N times is written